Jean de Lattre de Tassigny: Between the wars

 De Lattre commanded a battalion of the 4th Infantry Regiment, which was stationed at Auxerre, and prepared for the entrance examination for the École de guerre, coached by Captain Augustin Guillaume, an officer he had met while serving in Morocco.
 He managed to pass the examinations, and entered the École de guerre as the senior officer of his year.
 One of the staff exercises involved command of an invading force tasked with capturing Cherbourg from the sea.
 After graduation in 1928, he was assigned to the 5th Infantry Regiment at Coulommiers as a battalion commander.

 In 1931, de Lattre was assigned to the 4th Bureau of the Ministry of War, responsible for logistics.
 He was promoted to lieutenant-colonel on 24 March 1932.
 On 20 June, he joined the staff of the Conseil supérieur de la guerre, serving under the vice president, Général d'armée Maxime Weygand.
 During this posting, he was tasked mainly with following foreign international policies, internal politics, and the challenges of complex military budget initiatives.
-He became embroiled in the Stavisky affair and had to appear before a parliamentary commission.With the retirement of Weygand, who had reached mandatory retirement age, de Lattre was retained on the general headquarters staff of Général Alphonse Joseph Georges.
+He became embroiled in the Stavisky affair and had to appear before a parliamentary commission.
+With the retirement of Weygand, who had reached mandatory retirement age, de Lattre was retained on the general headquarters staff of Général Alphonse Joseph Georges.
 On 20 June 1935, he was promoted to colonel and appointed commander of the 151st Infantry Regiment at Metz.
 Between 1937 and 1938, he studied at the Centre des hautes études militaires (CHEM), an advanced staff college for generals.
 In July 1938 he became Chief of Staff at the headquarters of the military governor of Strasbourg, Général d'armée Pierre Héring.
 Hering retired in March 1939, and was succeeded by Général d'armée Victor Bourret.
 On 20 March, de Lattre was promoted to général de brigade.

 World War II

 Battle of France

 De Lattre became the chief of staff at general headquarters of the Fifth Army on 2 September 1939.
 The following day France declared war on Germany again.
 In January 1940, he was given command of the 14th Infantry Division, which was holding the sector between Sarreguemines and Forbach.
 On 14 May, four days after the main German offensive began, the 14th Infantry Division was ordered to move to Rheims, where it came under the command of André Corap's Ninth Army.

-He engaged the German forces around Rethel, where his division resisted for an entire month, repelling German assaults in front of the River Aisne.
+De Lattre engaged the German forces around Rethel, where his division resisted for an entire month, repelling German assaults in front of the River Aisne.
 On 9 June, the German Twelfth Army launched a major assault on the 14th Infantry Division's positions.
 Although it managed to hold on, the divisions on its flanks could not, and de Lattre was forced to retreat to the Marne, and then the Loire.
 Part of his division was cut off at Chalons.
 Although it lost about two-thirds of its strength, the division retained its cohesion in the midst of chaos.
 When the Armistice of 22 June 1940 ended the fighting, the 14th Infantry Division was at Clermont-Ferrand.